Patricio-Simoes/Patricio-Simoes/README.md

 **Linux Installer**

-This is a project that i started for fun, i found myself with a need to automate the process of software installation on a fesh minimal install of Linux.
+This is a project that i started for fun, i found myself with a need to automate the process of software installation on a fresh minimal install of Linux.

 [The Linux Installer](https://github.com/Patricio-Simoes/linux-installer) does just that, it offers a CLI interface using Python, alongside Bash to automate the process of setting up a new Linux instance with the software and configuration that the user has chosen.